Tips for Making Disney Dining Reservations at Walt Disney World

 Open up more than one device

 Do you have multiple devices?
 Use them!
-Open up your phone, your laptop, iPad, whatever device you have that can access the Disney website.
+Open up your phone, laptop, iPad, or whatever device you have that can access the Disney website.
 Even using multiple browsers can be helpful.
 Basically, just having more than one page with the Disney website open can increase your chances of getting that hard-to-get reservation.

 Mickey at Tusker House

-Enlist the help of another person
+Enlist the Help of Another Person

-For those of you trying to get a lot of highly sought after reservations, like Cinderella’s Royal Table, Chef Mickey’s, or ‘Ohana all in one trip, try getting someone else to help.
+For those of you trying to get a lot of highly sought-after reservations, like Cinderella’s Royal Table, Chef Mickey’s, or ‘Ohana all-in-one trip, try getting someone else to help.
 If you’re working with a travel agent, they will likely be planning to help make your dining reservations anyway.
-If you’re not, see if you can get your spouse, partner or even an older child to be up at 6am with you to help get them.
+If you’re not, see if you can get your spouse, partner, or even an older child to be up at 6 a.m. with you to help get them.
 Some of these reservations are gone in less than a minute.
-And having another person trying for one difficult to get reservation, while you try to get another, will greatly increase your chances.
+And having another person trying for one difficult-to-get reservation, while you try to get another, will greatly increase your chances.

 Breakfast at Trattoria Al Forno